Pulmonary Venous Hypertension (PVH): Your Guide | myPHteam

 These measurements shed light on a person’s total cardiovascular health and can help rule out PVH.

-PVH can be diagnosed noninvasively using Doppler echocardiography to measure how much blood is being pumped and to observe the way blood flows through the heart.
+PVH can be diagnosed noninvasively using Doppler echocardiography to measure how much blood is being pumped and observe the way blood flows through the heart.
 Abnormalities in blood flow on the left side of the heart may indicate left ventricle failure or mitral valve stenosis.

 Treating PAH

-Some people with PAH do not respond to medication or have a severe form of the condition called chronic thromboembolic pulmonary hypertension (CTEPH).
+Some people have a form of PAH called chronic thromboembolic pulmonary hypertension (CTEPH).
 In CTEPH, small blood clots increase the pressure inside the pulmonary artery.
-Treatment options for people with CTEPH and severe PAH include surgeries to remove blockages or to expand the arteries using balloon catheters.
-In severe cases, a lung transplant may be required.
+Treatment options for people with CTEPH include surgeries to remove blockages or expand the arteries using balloon catheters.

 Treating PVH

-Other medications that can control blood pressure and prevent the worsening of left-sided heart disease are angiotensin-converting enzyme inhibitors, angiotensin II receptor blockers, and beta-blockers.
-These can help lower blood pressure and reduce the work of the heart.
 Pulmonary vasodilator medications, which are often prescribed for PAH, are not generally recommended for PVH, and more research regarding these therapies is needed.

 People with PVH caused by valve stenosis or narrowing may benefit most from surgery to repair the valve.